World Archaeology I: World Mummification

 The World Archaeology modules provide a range of important employability skills including:

-- Self management: because this is a lecture course students need to manage their time carefully, spending about 10 hours a week reading the literature suggested for each topic; this will help when writing the essay and preparing for the exam
+- Self management: because this is a lecture course students need to manage their time carefully, spending time reading the literature suggested for each topic; this will help when writing the essay

-- Communication: students need to develop their written communication skills in this module - writing a clear argument based on evidence from the reading is key to the assessment, and students have chance to practice this in their formative essay in preparation for the exam
+- Communication: students need to develop their written communication skills in this module - writing a clear argument based on evidence from the reading is key to the assessment, and students have chance to practice this in their formative work

 - Problem solving: students need to be able to retrieve, analyse and evaluate information from different sources